-An umbilical hernia is an outward bulging (protrusion) of the abdominal lining or part of the abdominal organ(s) through the area around the belly button.
+An umbilical hernia is an outward bulging (protrusion) of the lining of the abdomen or part of the abdominal organ(s) through the area around the belly button.

-An umbilical hernia in an infant occurs when the muscle through which blood vessels pass to feed the developing fetus doesn't close completely.
+An umbilical hernia in an infant occurs when the muscle through which the umbilical cord passes does not close completely after birth.

 Umbilical hernias are common in infants.
 They occur slightly more often in African Americans.
 Most umbilical hernias are not related to disease.
-However, umbilical hernias can be associated with rare conditions such as mucopolysaccharide storage diseases, Beckwith-Wiedemann syndrome, and Down syndrome.
+Some umbilical hernias are linked with rare conditions such as Down syndrome.

-A hernia can vary in width from less than 1 centimeter to more than 5 centimeters.
+A hernia can vary in width from less than 1 centimeter (cm) to more than 5 cm.

-Most umbilical hernias get better without treatment by the time the child is 3 - 4 years old.
-Those that do not close may need surgery.
-Umbilical hernias are usually painless.
+Most umbilical hernias get better without treatment by the time the child is 3 to 4 years old.
+If surgery is needed, it is usually successful.

-Strangulation of bowel tissue is rare but serious, and needs immediate surgery.
+Strangulation of intestine tissue is rare, but serious, and needs surgery right away.

-Carlo WA.
-The Umbilicus.
-In: Kliegman RM, Behrman RE, Jenson HB, Stanton BF, eds.
+Carlo WA, Ambalavanan N. The umbilicus.
+In: Kliegman RM, Stanton BF, St Geme JW III, Schor NF, eds.
 Nelson Textbook of Pediatrics.
-19th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 99.
+20th ed.
+Philadelphia, PA: Elsevier; 2016:chap 105.